Tonipenyallop/blog/README.md

   - secure the login using **biometrics**
   - being able to remember username and password by **website** so that the user does not need to remember those
 - **JWT** for
-  - make sure the user is authorized
+  - making sure the user is authorized